gauravsk/melastome_functional_traits/README.md

 This is the repository associated with the Melstome functional traits project.
-The data for this project will be uploaded to Dryad during the review process.
+The data for this project will be uploaded to Dryad during the review process and will be made available in this repository for easy of reruning analyses after a DOI has been obtained.